ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-infrastructure.md

 ## Adding Network Block Storage
 {: #power-vs-adding-block-storage}

 A 20 GB boot disk is automatically created when you provision a new {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} with AIX.
-The size of the Linux root volume is 100 GB.
+The size of the Linux&reg; root volume is 100 GB.
 If you need more space for the root volume group, create a new storage volume and attach it to the virtual server instance.
 Next, rescan for the new devices and extend the root volume group with the new disk in the operating system.

 Use the following steps to add a storage volume: